 If you have exhausted all of the above options, contact your local post office with the tracking number and explain that you never received a package that was scanned as "delivered".
 They can ask the carrier who services your route if they placed it anywhere out of the ordinary.
 Be sure to ask them to check the GPS location where the package was scanned.
 Occasionally carriers leave packages at the wrong address.
 If you have your post office check the GPS information on the delivery scan, they can make sure the package was left at the correct address.
 If it was not left at the correct address, they should be able to retrieve it for you.

 Above all, don't wait too long to eliminate the above options.
 The likelihood of finding a missing package is much greater if it's addressed within a day or two of being scanned as delivered instead of weeks later.

 If none of the steps mentioned above turns up the package, please contact us at firstname.lastname@example.org within 14 days of your order being marked delivered.
 Please include your order number and an alternate shipping address that's more secure/reliable (such as a work address), and we will do a one-time re-ship of your order.

 • The item I ordered doesn't fit.
 Can I exchange it for a different size?

-Yes, provided it is returned in unwashed/unworn/sellable condition.
+Yes, provided it shipped within the US and is returned in unwashed/unworn/sellable condition.
 Customers have 30 days from when their initial order was delivered to exchange items.
 You can find our detailed return/exchange policy and instructions here.

 * Please note that Boredwalk does not cover the cost to mail back returns or refund original shipping costs (if there were any associated with the order).
 We can only offer free returns if there was an error on our part (e.g., the incorrect item shipped).
 Certain items are not eligible for return/exchange, please visit our return/exchange page for details.